 On June 30, 2011, Cablevision Systems Corporation (Cablevision Systems Corporation and its subsidiaries are referred to as "Cablevision") spun off the Company (the "Distribution") and the Company became an independent public company.
 In connection with the Distribution, Cablevision contributed all of the membership interests of Rainbow Media Holdings LLC ("RMH") to the Company.
 RMH owned, directly or indirectly, the businesses included in Cablevision's Rainbow Media segment.
 On June 30, 2011, Cablevision effected the Distribution of all of AMC Networks' outstanding common stock.
 In the Distribution, each holder of Cablevision NY Group ("CNYG") Class A Common Stock of record on June 16, 2011 received one share of AMC Networks Class A Common Stock for every four shares of CNYG Class A Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of Class A Common Stock.
-Each record holder of CNYG Class B Common Stock received one share of AMC Networks Class B Common Stock for every four shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of Class A Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 57,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 5,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 5,813,000 shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 5,813,000 shares of Class B Common Stock.
-Immediately prior to
+Each record holder of CNYG Class B Common Stock received one share of AMC Networks Class B Common Stock for every four shares of CNYG Class B Common Stock held on the record date, which resulted in the issuance of approximately 13,534,000 shares of Class B Common Stock.
+Immediately prior to the Distribution, the Company was an indirect wholly-owned subsidiary of Cablevision.
+Both Cablevision and AMC Networks continue to be controlled by Charles F. Dolan, certain members of his immediate family and certain family related entities (collectively the "Dolan Family").